Lovor01/makeiteasy-popup/readme.txt

 = 1.1.4 =
 Introduced internationalization.
 Fixed positioning above all elements for overlay popups which incorrectly could be below some elements.
+Improved layout for disabled popup.
+Improved restoring modality type when choosing hover and then different opening type.

 = 1.1.3 =
 * Bug fix where if popups with time delay for repeated opening were used, some attached popups may not attach.